-- 5. Stow the locking pin on the rear of the seat base in the hole that is provided. - 6.
-Repeat this procedure for the pin on the other seat base. - 7.
-Pull the seat rearward about two inches (5 cm) and then lift the seat from the floor rails. - 8.
-Remove the seat from the vehicle.
+- Pull the pin handle up which will loosen the pin from the retaining clip. - Once the black or white pin is disengaged, pull the pin completely out. - Repeat this procedure for the pin on the other seat base. - Pull the seat rearward about two inches (5 cm) and then lift the seat from the floor rails. - Remove the seat from the vehicle.